 Power can mean a lot of things.
-It may symbolize strength, control, influence, rule, supremacy, energy and a whole bunch of other words.
-With these many definitions of this word, many power symbols came into being as well.
+It may symbolize strength, control, influence, rule, supremacy, energy and many other words.
+With these many definitions of this word, many power symbols also came into being.
 Here are some interesting symbols of power that every person should know about.

 The Reiki Power Symbol – “Choku Rei”